Amateur press association

 An amateur press association (APA) is a group of people who produce individual pages or zines that are sent to a Central Mailer for collation and distribution to all members of the group.
+They began in the late 19th century.

 History

 The first APAs were formed by groups of amateur printers.
 The earliest to become more than a small informal group of friends was the National Amateur Press Association (NAPA) founded February 19, 1876, by Evan Reed Riale and nine other members in Philadelphia, Pennsylvania.
-It is still running as of 2018.
+It is still running as of 2025.

 The first British APA was the British Amateur Press Association founded in 1890.
 This is a different organisation from that launched by comics fans in 1978 (see below).

 The second United States APA was the United Amateur Press Association (UAPA) founded in 1895 by a group of teenagers including William H. Greenfield (aged 14) and Charles W. Heins (aged 17).
-This became a confederation of small amateur publishers which split into two organisations known interchangeably as UAP and UAAPA.
-The American Amateur Press Association (AAPA) was formed in 1936 by a secession from what was then called UAPAA.
+A notable contributor to its The United Amateur was H. P. Lovecraft.
+This became a confederation of small amateur publishers which split into two organizations known interchangeably as UAP and UAPAA.
+Both no longer exist, with UAPAA ending around 2006.
+The American Amateur Press Association (AAPA) was formed in 1936 by a secession from what was then called UAPAA and still exists today.

 The Brooklynite, published in Plainfield, New Jersey was an amateur press publication edited by Hazel Pratt Adams (1888-1927), a member of the Blue Pencil Club of Brooklyn, and distributed through the United Amateur Press Association.

 The first science fiction APA was the Fantasy Amateur Press Association (FAPA) formed by a group of science fiction fans in 1937.
-It continues to be active in 2020.
-SAPS, the Spectator Amateur Press Society, started in 1947 and is still active in 2012.
+It continues to be active in 2025.
+SAPS, the Spectator Amateur Press Society, started in 1947 and is still active in 2025.
 VAPA, The Vanguard Amateur Press Association, formed in 1945 and lasted until 1950.